AivonOy/pyCBT/README.md

 ### Cython
 There exist a cython version of file ``CBT_lib.py`` named ``CBT_lib.pyx`` that can be compiled to C-code according instructions from [cython webpage](http://cython.org/)

+In Windows compiling using mingw at least works.
+In OSX Xcode, command line tools ahve been tested to work.